Questions Regarding Crochet

 5. What yarn works best for what patterns?

 For projects requiring lacy detailed designs, it’s best to use thin, lightweight yarn and, if you can, a small crochet hook (smaller than the one you would normally use).
 For projects that are larger, such as sweaters or quilts, you may want to use much thicker yarn with more ply, for a thick, textured effect.
 Using a larger crochet hook is optional.
 (Meaning: Smaller hooks used for crocheting with bulkier yarn will produce a much denser piece with smaller stitches, which is more insulated than using a larger hook.)

 1. Who are the “humans” behind it all?

-Currently, Orchid and Olive are the humans who run Crochet Buddies.
-Orchid designed (and continues to modify) the website overall.
+Currently, Orchid, Olive and Yvonne are the humans who run Crochet Buddies.
+Orchid designed (and continues to modify) the website overall, and writes the vast majority of crochet-related posts.
 Olive is in charge of writing advice posts, DIY projects, and some of the Weekly Wonder posts.
-(Henceforth, all writing advice and Weekly Wonder posts have moved to one of our other sites, Homeschool Adventures.)
+Yvonne will share writing insight, and transcend the world of portraiture and creative non-fiction.
+(Henceforth, all writing advice and Weekly Wonder posts have moved to one of our other site, Homeschool Adventures.)

 2. Do you have any other websites?